 The holiday is colloquially known as May Two-Four in parts of Canada; a double entendre that refers both to the date around which the holiday falls (May 24) and the Canadian slang for a case of twenty-four beers (a “two-four”), a drink popular during the long weekend.

 We like to think that if Queen Victoria were still with us today, she would take great delight in visiting the cottage and enjoying a nice cold, Molson Canadian with us.

 Our good friend, Charles Oldfield, in the comments section below suggested our scene might benefit from a little pyrotechnics.
-We did our best to be accommodating Charles, and although it has been fun, you can see our Photoshop skillz might not be up to the royal standard.
+We did our best to be accommodating Charles, and although it has been fun, you can see our Photoshop skills might not be up to the royal standard.

 Now, on to official business:

-Our Technical Support team continues to be available 24/7 to assist you.
+Our technical support team continues to be available 24/7 to assist you.